United States Supreme Court Building

-The Supreme Court Building houses the Supreme Court of the United States.
-Also referred to as "The Marble Palace," the building serves as the official workplace of the chief justice of the United States and the eight associate justices of the Supreme Court.
-It is located at 1 First Street in Northeast Washington, D.C., in the block immediately east of the United States Capitol and north of the Library of Congress.
+The Supreme Court Building houses the Supreme Court of the United States, the highest court in the federal judiciary of the United States.
+The building serves as the official workplace of the chief justice of the United States and the eight associate justices of the Supreme Court.
+It is located at 1 First Street in Northeast Washington, D.C.
+It is one block immediately east of the United States Capitol and north of the Library of Congress.
 The building is managed by the Architect of the Capitol.
 On May 4, 1987, the Supreme Court Building was designated a National Historic Landmark.

-The proposal for a separate building for the Supreme Court was suggested in 1912 by President William Howard Taft, who became Chief Justice in 1921.
-In 1929, Taft successfully argued for the creation of the new building, but did not live to see it built.
+Designed in the neoclassical style, the proposal for a separate building for the Supreme Court was suggested in 1912 by President William Howard Taft, who became Chief Justice in 1921.
+In 1929, Taft successfully argued for the creation of the new building but did not live to see it built.
 Physical construction began in 1932 and was officially completed in 1935 under the guidance of Chief Justice Charles Evans Hughes, Taft's successor.
 The building was designed by architect Cass Gilbert, a friend of Taft.

 History

+18th century

-Prior to the establishment of Washington, D.C. as the national capital, the United States government was briefly based in New York City, where the Supreme Court met in the Merchants Exchange Building.
-When the capital moved to Philadelphia, the Court moved with it and began meeting in Independence Hall before settling in Old City Hall at 5th and Chestnut Streets from 1791 until 1800.
+Before the establishment of Washington, D.C., as the national capital, the United States government was briefly based in New York City, where the Supreme Court met in the Merchants Exchange Building.
+When the capital moved to Philadelphia, the Court moved with it and began meeting in Independence Hall before settling in Old City Hall at 5th and Chestnut streets from 1791 until 1800.